 - Metrics associated with pharmaceutical and research and development

-- Clinical data gathered from continual patient care, electronic healthcare records (EHRs), and trials
+- Clinical information gathered from continual care, electronic healthcare records (EHRs), and trials

 - Important stats on patient behavior

 - Predictive insights to create preventative strategies or initiatives to improve care and prescription processes in an ever-evolving landscape.

 According to the World Health Organization, there is a one in 300 chance of a person being harmed due to a care-related administrative error.
 Comparatively, there’s a one-in-a-million chance of being harmed in an airplane incident.
 This discovery alone provides a direct answer to the question, ‘why is using a report important in healthcare?’
 Without it, it’s unlikely healthcare institutions will ever reduce these figures to an acceptable level on a sustainable basis.

 By tracking key healthcare data reporting insights and setting the right key performance indicators, your organization stands to benefit a great deal.
 Here are some notable examples and benefits of using business intelligence in healthcare:

 1. Improved management and decision making